Emine Ecem Esen

-Emine Ecem Esen (born May 3, 1994) is a Turkish women's football midfielder currently playing in the First League for Galatasaray with jersey number 8.
+Emine Ecem Esen (born May 3, 1994) is a Turkish women's footballer who plays as a midfielder in the First League for Fomget Gençlik ve Spor.
 She is a member of the Turkish national team since 2011.

 Early life

 Emine Ecem Esen was born on May 3, 1994, in Güngören district of Istanbul.
 She followed the footsteps of her maternal cousin, who is a footballer.
 She remembers that the main theme in her home was about football.
 With the encouragement of her aunt, she began playing football and got registered in the nearby club Hasköy, which had recently established a women's football team.

 Club career

 She received her license on June 17, 2009, for the Women's Regional League team Hasköy, where she played one season.
 In the 2010–11 season, she moved to Çamlıcaspor playing in the Women's First League.
 After three seasons, Esen signed for Marmara Üniversitesi Spor starting in the 2013–14 season.

 On January 10, 2014, Esen was transferred by the Istanbul-based club Ataşehir Belediyespor.
 After one season, she left Ataşehir Belediyespor to play for Beşiktaş J.K. in the Women's Second League.
 She enjoyed the champion title of her team in the 2018–19 season.
 She took part at the 2019–20 UEFA Women's Champions League - Group 9 matches.